replicatedhq/help-center/content/docs/vendor-rbac/examples.md

 ---
 date: "2018-08-22T04:02:20Z"
 title: "Examples"
-description: "A description of how a Replicaed RBAC Policy is applied when there are conflicting policies."
+description: "A description of how a Replicated RBAC Policy is applied when there are conflicting policies."
 weight: "2705"
 categories: [ "Vendor RBAC" ]
 index: "other"